Apollonios of Kition: Modern legacy

 Many modern students of Ancient Greek and Cypriot medical history have written about Apollonios.
 Larnaca Municipality has given his name to a street, and more recently, has dedicated a statue in a main square of the town.
 The hand-painted drawings of Apollonios from his books on joints have been exhibited in a variety of medical and historical exhibitions.
 The Laurentian Library in Florence where the original manuscript is housed has agreed to allow the removal of the manuscript for the purposes of exhibition, only on very rare occasions.

-In May 2013 the Kyriazis Medical Museum in Larnaca organised a major event celebrating the 2000 years from Apollonios death.
+In May 2013 the Kyriazis Medical Museum in Larnaca organised a major event celebrating the 2000 years since Apollonios' death.